BrahmVanH/Where-Can-I-Watch/README.md

 I WANT to be able to access television and movie listings to learn more about them and what streaming services to watch them on

-SO THAT I can enjoy movies
+SO THAT I can know where to watch my movie

 GIVEN that I am looking for the best site to stream a movie or TV show title